 - Were diagnosed with hearing loss or tinnitus after wearing the earplugs

-Hearing loss is one of the most significant problems military members face today, and it can lead other severe effects like anxiety, depression, and more than largely affect the quality of life for millions of veterans.
+Hearing loss is one of the most significant problems military members face today, and it can lead to other severe effects like anxiety, depression, and more than largely affect the quality of life for millions of veterans.
 If you or a loved one suffers hearing loss or tinnitus after wearing the 3M Combat Arms Earplugs while serving in the military between 2002 and 2016, you deserve fair financial recovery for what you’ve suffered.
 A 3M Combat Arms Earplugs lawyer can help.

 Our attorneys can help you seek financial recovery for your hearing loss or tinnitus suffered after wearing the defective 3M Combat Arms Earplugs.
-3M should be held responsible for its negligence and the resulting damage to millions of U.S. service members.
-Their actions should not be tolerated.
-We can help you fight back for the recovery you deserve.
-For a FREE consultation to talk about the details of the case and determine whether you’re eligible, contact us today.
-Call 404-400-4000, or fill out the Free Case Evaluation Form on this page for your free consultation.
+For a FREE consultation to talk about the details of the case and determine whether you’re eligible, contact us today at 404-400-4000, or fill out the case evaluation form on this page.